1. What are the subtle energy systems in the body?

 - Active chetana – also known as Vital energy (Prāṇa–shakti).
 The Vital energy sustains and gives energy to the gross body (sthūladēha), mind (manodēha), intellect (kāraṇdēha) and subtle-ego (mahākāraṇdēha).
 It is distributed through subtle energy channels known as nāḍīs.
 These energy channels are prevalent throughout the body and supply energy to the cells, nerves, arteries, lymph etc. Refer to the article – What are we comprised of?

 - Non-active chetana – which is known as the Kundalini.
-This Kundalini lies dormant in a person until awakened as described in the methods below.
+This Kundalini lies dormant in a person until kundalini awakening takes place as described in the methods below.

 The diagram below shows the distribution of the total subtle-energy for vital energy and the Kundalini for spiritual growth.